Check out the new 2025 Lives of the Saints Calendar - Now shipping!

 Throughout the 18th and 19th centuries, the Orthodox presence in China grew, with more churches being built and Chinese converts joining the faith.
 The mission's efforts were further solidified in the early 20th century with the arrival of refugees from the Russian Revolution, who brought with them a renewed zeal for Orthodox traditions and practices.

+In the Orthodox tradition, patron saints hold a special place, serving as guardians and inspirations for believers in their everyday lives.
 One of the most significant figures in the history of Chinese Orthodoxy is Saint Mitrophan Yang, the first Chinese Orthodox priest, ordained in the late 19th century.
 His dedication and martyrdom during the Boxer Rebellion in 1900 underscored the profound commitment of Chinese Orthodox Christians to their faith, even in the face of intense persecution.

 Despite periods of hardship, including suppression during the Cultural Revolution, the Orthodox Church in China has shown remarkable resilience.
 Today, small but dedicated communities continue to practice their faith, preserving the rich liturgical and spiritual heritage passed down through generations.
 The story of Orthodox Christianity in China is a testament to enduring faith and the spirit of perseverance amidst adversity.